XethalKhan/math/content/set-theory/0001-basic-concepts/0005-finite-set.md

 # Finite set

-## Definition
+## Informal definition

-Informal definition: Finite set is the one that is not infinite
+Finite set is the one that is not infinite

 $$
 F = \\{x | x \in \mathbb{N} \land x \lt 10^8\\}